 Teaching is also an important part of my work, after all if we cannot explain our findings to other people then what good are they?
-I work as a Quantitative Reasoning Fellow at Bronx Community College, where I design lessons and work with interdisciplinary faculty on math remediation.
+I worked as a Quantitative Reasoning Fellow at Bronx Community College, where I designed lessons and worked with interdisciplinary faculty on math remediation.
 Prior to that I taught math for 5 years as an Adjunct Lecturer at Hunter College, and spent many years tutoring, both privately and at the Dolciani Math Learning Center.
 In the summer I am an Instructor for the Johns Hopkins Center for Talented Youth, where I design and teach sections of their Paradoxes and Infinities course.
 I have also been known to give math presentations amidst art and music lineups.

 jquinn1 [AT] gradcenter.cuny.edu